On the Appearance tab for a raster layer, essential raster functionality allows you to adjust the display and appearance of your imagery.

 Band Combination provides popular band combinations for displaying imagery such as natural color and color infrared that highlight vegetation.

-If you have a raster product or an image service selected in the Contents pane, you will see all of the band combinations associated with that data in the drop-down menu.
+If you have a raster product or an image service selected in the Contents pane, you see all of the band combinations associated with that data in the drop-down menu.
 Popular band combinations are available depending on sensor type and bands.
 Hover over the band combination to display the associated band name and number.
 The following image is an example from Landsat 8.

 You also have the option to create custom band combinations.
 To do this, select Custom and load the bands you want into each color.
 When you click Add, you can select them from the drop-down menu.